What I know about living your life purpose

 When we make the intention to align with our purpose all sorts of things come up to be healed and because I've been through it, and continue to work through it every day, I thought I'd dedicate today's post to sharing a bit on my personal journey into my purpose and eleven of the things I've learned about living a purpose driven life along the way.

 My journey into my purpose started in 2012.
 I was in a program I hated, in a long-term relationship my partner and I were outgrowing and surrounded by people who really didn't get it.
 I felt lost and unsure and even though I knew I wasn't where I was supposed to be and that I wasn't living the life I knew I was meant to live, I was comfortable and resisted the inner voice that told me I needed to lean into something different.
 So things fell apart; I got sick, my relationship got unhealthy, I dropped out of school.
 I was being told loud and clear to change and I wasn't listening so the non-physical had no choice but to shake things up to get my attention.
-I resisted even more and got sicker.
+I resisted even more and things got worse.
 My best friend died, my relationship ended and things got so messy that I lost most everything else in the process.
 Rock bottom was unbearable and I had no choice but to surrender, show up and listen.
 So I did, for a while, until I got comfortable again and stopped.
 The non-physical stepped in again and the things I cared about the most were ripped from my life once again.

 Rock bottom the first time felt unbearable, rockbottom a second time nearly took me out.